You may need permission to do work to your property, or to lop any tree in the Grange.

 If you plan any building work on your home, you may need to apply for planning permission (FUL).
 Work that affects only the internals of a property does not need planning permission but, if the property is listed, it may require listed building consent (LBC).

 Building work includes work in the garden (e.g. garden sheds, driveway, new garden wall, new gates or fences).
 To determine whether you need permission, check the Council’s Guidance for householders.
-There is also a quick guide to sheds and incidental buildings.
+There are also quick guides to sheds and incidental buildings and driveways and pavement crossings.
 Those documents apply to all development in Edinburgh.
 There are more stringent constraints set out in the additional Guidance on listed buildings and conservation areas.

 If you are unsure whether the work you are proposing (or which has already been completed) is lawful, or whether you need planning permission or LBC, you can apply for a Certificate of Lawfulness (CLP).